 RESILIENCE, A PREFACE

 I have made my home the opposite of the house in which I grew up.
-The house where I was subjected to constant abuse, which seemed to take on many forms over the years spent in it, adapting to my threshold.
+The house where I was subjected to constant abuse, which took on many forms over the years spent in it, adapting to my threshold.

 It was a place where I made caregiving my sole purpose in order to block out the other possibilities: that this was wrong, that my life was being stolen, that fear and pain and threats were unusual.
 That none of this was normal.